hbvj99/hbvj99.github.io/_posts/2021/2021-04-12-load-testing-and-balacing-APIs-with-locust-and-nginx.md

 # Final thoughts

 In this guide, we learned how to load test APIs, analyse endpoints that are taking more time to load when a high volume of requests are generated.
 We learned serving the application using load balancing will help on solving the load time/frequent APIs crashes issues.

+Here is the Locust script [repository](https://github.com/hbvj99/locust-test-api/tree/master) if you want to test things out.

 If you have any questions or maybe alternative ways to tackle the issue, please let me know.